LGBTQ+ workers and retirement: Problems and solutions

 “I think that if you take any marginalized community, there is more depression and self-medication through drugs and alcohol,” said Hatch.
 “It’s a big challenge.”

-By cultivating a social support network, however, and seeking financial advice and health care from culturally competent sources, the LGBTQ+ community can help reduce a significant source of worry and better provide for their financial needs as they age.
+By cultivating a social support network, however, and seeking financial advice and health care from culturally competent sources, the LGBTQIA+ community can help reduce a significant source of worry and better provide for their financial needs as they age.

 Discover more from MassMutual…

-LGBTQ+ scholarships on the rise
+LGBTQIA+ scholarships on the rise

-Five LGBTQ+ homeownership tips
+Five LGBTQIA+ homeownership tips

-LGBTQ+ international travel tips
+LGBTQIA+ international travel tips

-2 3 Out & Equal, “2017 Workplace Equality Fact Sheet,” 2017.
+Out & Equal, “2017 Workplace Equality Fact Sheet,” 2019.

-4National LGBT Health Education Center, “Lesbian, Gay, Bisexual, and Transgender Health,” 2020.
+National LGBT Health Education Center, “Lesbian, Gay, Bisexual, and Transgender Health,” 2020.

 Need a financial professional?
 Let us know ...